unitycloudware/ucw-arduino-library/README.md

 	Read and collect data from the sensor or any device as defined by the user The data should be saved in a string variable

-	An example of this step is on reading data from DHTxx sensor is shown in File->examples->UCWClient_DHT->UCWClient_DHT
+	An example of this step is on reading data from DHTxx sensor is shown in File->examples->UCW Platform Arduino->WiFi->UCWClient_DHT->UCW_DHT

 RECONFIRM CONNECTION